tedyoung/mycmt1-blackjack-baseline/README.md

-# Make Your Blackjack Code More Testable
+# Refactoring to Testable Code with the Blackjack Game

-This is the starter code base for the "Make Code More Testable" class.
+This is the starter code base for the "Refactoring to Testable Code" class (aka "Make Your Code More Testable").

 # Requirements